 Traditional Highlights

 Traditional highlights are the most popular highlights to add to your hair.
-You’ll lighten strands from the root to the end to achieve these hair highlights.
+Stylists carefully lighten strands from just off the root down to the ends to achieve these hair highlights.

 Your natural hair color creates depth and dimension as the base of your hair remains the same.